-The Galician Confederation of Disabled People (COGAMI) is a non-profit organization born in 1990 and declared of public utility.
-Its aim is to achieve the full inclusion of disabled people in all areas of society, through the defence and promotion of their rights, the demand of social change, the strengthening of the creation of associations and through the provision of services that satisfy their needs and expectations.
+The Galician Confederation of persons with disabilities (COGAMI) is a non-profit organization born in 1990 and declared of public utility.
+Its aim is to achieve the full inclusion of persons with disabilities in all areas of society, through the defence and promotion of their rights, the demand of social change, the strengthening of the creation of associations and through the provision of services that satisfy their needs and expectations.

 It consists of more than 50 associations, fact that turns it into one of the most representative organisations in the field of disability in Galicia.

 We offer specialized services oriented towards persons with disabilities.
 Our aim is to improve their personal autonomy, quality of life and that they can develop their plan of life according to their needs and interests.